DEL

 The DEL

 command in DiceDB is used to remove one or more keys from the database.
 If a given key does not exist, it is ignored.
+This command is fundamental for data management in DiceDB, allowing for the deletion of key-value pairs.
 The command returns the number of keys that were removed.

 Syntax